-Some other reasons why Stratford-Upon-Avon became so developed is because it is an important coal transfer point and a commercial center as well.
+Some other reasons Stratford-Upon-Avon became so developed is because it is an important coal transfer point and a commercial center as well.

 Here is a Stratford-upon-Avon map with all the places and activities I am recommending in the city:

-In case you are planning a trip to the city soon, then read on!
+If you are planning a trip to the city soon, then read on!

 Here are the top 11 things to visit in Stratford-Upon-Avon, enjoy:

 - 1. Shakespeare’s Birthplace

 - 3. The New Place